RetroAchievements/docs/docs/developer-docs/flags/subsource.md

 #### Subtracting negative constants

-It is also possible to use straight negative numbers in the left section of your Sub/Add Source operations.
+It is also possible to use straight negative numbers in the left section of your Sub/`AddSource` operations.
 To do so, remember to change the Type from `Mem` to `Value`, and use the values as explained above, such as `0xFFFFFFE5` for `-27`, and `0xFFFFFFE3` for `-29`, for example:

 | ID  | Flag      | Type  | Size   | Memory     | Cmp | Type  | Size | Mem/Val    | Hits  |
 | --- | --------- | ----- | ------ | ---------- | --- | ----- | ---- | ---------- | ----- |